 Inpatient treatment offers 24-hour care in a setting where people can detox from Vyvanse and other substances and receive counseling and therapy to address the underlying causes of their addiction.

 Outpatient treatment allows people to continue living at home while attending counseling and therapy sessions several times a week.

 Both inpatient and outpatient treatment programs can be very effective in helping people with Vyvanse use disorder recover before they run the risk of a Vyvanse overdose.

 If you or someone you know is struggling with a Vyvanse use disorder, don’t hesitate to contact a treatment center.
-Contact Zinnia Healing today through our 24/7 helpline at (855) 430-9439 or our website.
+Contact Zinnia Health today through our 24/7 helpline at (855) 430-9439 or our website.